wemersoncesar/big-data-engineer-test/MyExperience.md

 I decided using the HortonWorks Sandbox due to my familiarity with that and I didn't have Hive installed.

 - First issue was found on HDP 3.x sandbox.
 For that does not make me waste time, I changed that to HDP 2.6.5
-- Fist job running: There wasn't resource allocated to default queue on capacity scheduler, I changed it to 50% / 100%
+- Fist job running: There wasn't resource allocated to default queue on capacity scheduler, so I changed that to 50% / 100% and got able to run the job.
-- Few memory and resource on my machine was a problem too, so I had to kill some yarn (yarn application -kill app...) process to get free resources.
+- Few memory and resource on my machine (Macbook pro i7 16GB) was a problem too, so I had to kill some yarn (yarn application -kill app...) process to get free resources, since I could not reserving more RAM to VirtualBox.

 ## HDFS & Hive on Spark